Our biodiversity targets

 We are committed to working with others to improve our approach to sustainable sourcing across all materials, including finding deforestation-free solutions, and will collaborate with other stakeholders in the supply chain, government, and civil society, and will contribute to industry activities that focus on improving sustainable sourcing for the healthcare industry.

-We will also invest in the protection and restoration of land use across our operations and supply chain, in a way that also contributes to carbon removal and water basin restoration – further helping us to achieve our climate and water targets.
+We will also invest in the protection and restoration of land use across and beyond our value chain, in a way that also contributes to carbon removal and water basin restoration – further helping us to achieve our climate and water targets.

 For example, GSK is a participant of the Lowering Emissions by Accelerating Forest finance (LEAF) Coalition, which supports high-quality emissions avoidance from tropical and subtropical forest countries, helping to reduce and end deforestation and protect future biodiversity.